thoughtbot/ruby-science/release/book.md

 ### Symptoms

 * You have to make the same small change across several different files.
-* Changes become difficult to manage because they hard to keep track of.
+* Changes become difficult to manage because they are hard to keep track of.

 Make sure you look for related smells in the affected code: